-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for - · Since the total may include students who did not provide gender data, the detail need not sum to the - If your institution collects and reports non-binary gender data, please use the "Another Gender"